-A tribal society has a poor reputation because tribalism is incompatible with the modern capitalist or communist state (the leviathan, in the words of Thomas Hobbes), in which social order is maintained through an establishment consisting of big government (the bureaucratic institutions), large crony-capitalist companies, the military and police apparatus, and intellectual institutions (academia and the mainstream media).
+The reputation of a tribal society is abysmally low in our time, primarily because tribalism is believed to be incompatible with the modern capitalist or communist state, where social order is maintained by a big government (the leviathan, in the words of Thomas Hobbes).
+The large bureaucratic institutions, the crony-capitalist companies, the military and police apparatus, and intellectual institutions (academia and the mainstream media) are part of this big government.
 Since both capitalism and communism aspire for total power, they have vilified tribalism by spreading false propaganda.

 A good society should have elements of both—tribalism and a constitutional system of governance.
 In large democracies, every aspect of life does not have to be under the control of a centralized government.
 When some areas of society are under tribal control, it will ensure that the bureaucratic and intellectual establishments do not become too large, insular, and ossified.
 Even in matters of foreign policy, the government can be guided by tribal aspirations.
 There are several areas of social life, in which people can find much better resolution for their problems by coordinating with each other at a tribal level.